rseitz9/smart-contract-challenge/README.md

 6. refactor remaining javascript code in index.ts: `newBlockCallback` and `rewardWorkflow` can be moved to separate files or classes.
 Add error messages for missing env values. `AddressAccountMapping` is a substitute for a database at the moment.

+7. There may be error cases if events are received out of order.

 I will fix up the above in the next few days but I wanted to get a working prototype solution out